gwillen/herring/README.md

 You'll see `(henv)` in front of your command line after doing this.
 If you open more terminals, you'll have to do the above step again for them.

+Install Django and other Pythonic dependencies:

 `pip3 install -r requirements.txt`

+Set up your database (TODO)

+Run:

+`cd herring && python3 herring/manage.py migrate`

+`python3 herring/manage.py runserver`

+You can then view the website at `localhost:8000`.

 This software is licensed under the [MIT License (Expat)](https://www.debian.org/legal/licenses/mit).